MarkiianKostiv/M-Shop/backend/README.md

 # E-commerce API

-## Опис
+## Description

-Цей проект представляє собою REST API для e-commerce платформи.
-API надає можливості для реєстрації користувачів, управління кошиком, продуктами, купонами, а також обробку платежів.
+This project is a REST API for an e-commerce platform.
+The API provides functionality for user registration, cart management, product management, coupons, and payment processing.

-## Стек технологій
+## Tech Stack

 - Node.js
 - Express.js